 - Projects: Open mic, anyone can take five minutes to share a project, hobby, or something they’ve learned.
 We are a very diverse group with many interests.
 Creativity welcome.

 - Career Village Moderated by &drew.
 We also have a fairly extensive resource for job seekers.

 - Blue Team Village is a hang out for those interested in defense and detection (i.e. security operations center analysts, incident response, vulnerability management, threat hunting, threat intelligence, etc.).
-Temporarily moderated by Kal looking for a full time mod.
+Moderated by guard80.

 - Red Team Village is for those interested in penetration testing or security research and has an active OSCP & PNPT study group.
 Moderated by rbrins.

 Discord Community (Click to Join) – Great discussions and where we host virtual meeting events.

 MeetUp: DEFCON864 – RSVP encouraged as it helps us plan seating.

 LinkedIn: DEF CON Greenville / DC864

 X / Twitter: DEFCON864 – Occasionally

 YouTube: DC864 Group – We post videos (sometimes) to help newcomers get a feel for how our meetings flow.

 Cybersecurity, privacy, penetration testing, application security, locksport, incident response, threat hunting, threat intelligence, malware analysis, reverse engineering, capture the flag (CTF), career planning, and maker projects.
 Anything of interest to our members involving technology intersecting with life.